oak-network/contracts/docs/src/src/utils/BasePaymentTreasury.sol/abstract.BasePaymentTreasury.md

 ```

 ### PaymentTreasuryPaymentNotExist
-*Throws an error indicating that the payment id is not exist.*
+*Throws an error indicating that the payment id does not exist.*

 ```solidity